uvarc/rc-website/content/userinfo/hpc/software/compilers.md

   "rivanna", "software", "compiler", "c/c++", "fortran" ]
 draft = false
-title = "Compilers on Rivanna" description = "Compilers on Rivanna" author = "RC Staff"
+title = "Compilers and UVA HPC" description = "Compilers and UVA HPC" author = "RC Staff"

 +++

-Rivanna offers multiple compiler bundles for C, C++, and Fortran.
+UVA HPC offers multiple compiler bundles for C, C++, and Fortran.
 Different compilers have different strengths and weaknesses and different error messaging and debugging features, so users should be willing to try another one when appropriate.
 The modules system manages the compiler environment and ensures that only compatible libraries are available for loading.

 Many users of compiled languages are working with codes that can employ MPI for multinode parallel runs.
 MPI users should first understand how their chosen compiler works, then see the MPI instructions at our [parallel programming](/userinfo/hpc/software/mpi) page.

 Compiled languages can be more difficult to debug, and the assistance of a good debugger can be essential.
-Descriptions of debuggers available on Rivanna can be found at our [debuggers and utilities](/userinfo/hpc/software/debuggers) page.
+Descriptions of debuggers available on the HPC system can be found at our [debuggers and utilities](/userinfo/hpc/software/debuggers) page.

-# Available Compilers on Rivanna
+# Available Compilers on The HPC System

 {{< rivanna-software moduleclasses="compiler" exclude="mpi" >}}